To operate in the trucking business, you need to accept the cost of installing ELDs in your vehicles.

 According to the ELD mandate, the vehicle activity must be recorded continuously.
 That means that any data gaps in the hours of service records are not allowed.

 Here is when the E-logs mobile apps show their vulnerabilities.
-And there are two main vulnerabilities of E-logs mobile apps.
+There are two main vulnerabilities of E-logs mobile apps.

 - While using a mobile phone as an ELD, the battery power discharges very fast.
 That makes the driver always deal with the smartphone discharging and charging process.